Show/Hide Toolbars

 A tuple is a data structure that groups multiple data elements in a lightweight data structure.
-Tuples can be used as an easy way to represent multiple data elements, pass them as argument(s) or receive them as a return value, without the need to declare a complete new class or structure for holding the data set.
+Tuples can be used as an easy way to represent multiple data elements, pass them as argument(s) or receive them as a return value, without needing to declare a complete new class or structure for holding the data set.

 For example, the following code uses the generic System.Collections.Generic.Tuple type to receive multiple values from a function, without the need to declare multiple REF/OUT parameters or to create a new dedicated type for holding them: